sfcta/cmp/README.md

-# cmp
+# cmp.sfcta.org

-house the built external site
+- See the [SFCTA Website](http://www.sfcta.org) for information on the "CMP" Congestion Management Plan.